Last updated on August 18th, 2021 at 09:58 am

 Pay a visit to Dracula Castle

 Perhaps the most famous of all the castles that dot the Romanian countryside is Bran Castle, also known as Dracula Castle.
 Whether the stories connecting Bran Castle to Count Dracula are accurate or not, Bran Castle certainly deserves your time and attention.
 Not to mention that it is one of the easiest day trips from Brasov.
 Bran Castle is a 40′ drive from Brasov.
 Apart from the fact that traffic can be unbearably heavy, it is an easy and scenic drive.
 Alternatively, you can reach Bran Castle by bus or taxi from Brasov.
+This tour will not only take you to Dracula Castle but to other fascinating castles around Brasov, too.

 Go castle hunting in Transylvania